aneeshdurg/what_is_a_filesystem/_pages/10-mounting.md

 Now we can implement `readdir`.
 `readdir` returns an array of `Dirent`s (see [defs.js](/js/defs.js)).
 Just set `inodenum` to any number you want, since we don't have any use for an inode number in this filesystem.
-To do so, we must keep in mind that we also need to provide the entires for `.` and `..`.
+To do so, we must keep in mind that we also need to provide the entries for `.` and `..`.

 To list all elements of a map, use `Object.getOwnProperty(map)`.